 3 Ways To Produce Melatonin Naturally and Sleep Like A Baby

-I’m skeptical about melatonin supplements.
-From the research I’ve done, melatonin in supplement form isn’t proven safe or effective for general insomnia.
+The form of melatonin you get in a pill isn’t the same kind that your body makes.
+Research shows that melatonin in supplement form isn’t proven safe or effective for general insomnia.
 It can be helpful to deal with jet lag or circadian rhythm disorders, but that’s about it.
 Many of my clients report that melatonin makes them feel groggy and out of it the next day, too.
 You can learn more about melatonin in the article I wrote for the Jackson Hole News and Guide last year.

 1. Manage your stress